-LiNC-IT leverages vocational rehabilitation funding from the NC Department of Health and Human Services with high quality service providers who are experts in supporting individuals with autism.
+LiNC-IT leverages vocational rehabilitation funding from the NC Department of Health and Human Services with high quality service providers who are experts in supporting autistic individuals.

-The goal of the employer partners is reducing the unemployment rate and improving the workplace experience for individuals with Autism Spectrum Disorder by increased knowledge and acceptance at Triangle based companies for a neurodiverse workforce
+The goal of the employer partners is reducing the unemployment rate and improving the workplace experience for individuals with Autism Spectrum Disorder by increasing knowledge and acceptance of a neurodivergent workforce at North Carolina companies.

 Higher Ed Collaborative